sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-1025] - Implement Overdue Penalties with recurrence and percentage based approach
  - [MIFOSX-949] - Externalizing the PoolConfiguration of data source per tenant
  - [MIFOSX-994] - Allow all savings account's(remove constrain for overdraft) as client default account
- - [MIFOSX-1015] - Need to Add Pentaho report which generates data for client saving transactions transaction and loan repayment schedule
+ - [MIFOSX-1015] - Need to Add Pentaho report which generates data for client saving transactions cashTransaction and loan repayment schedule
  - [MIFOSX-1010] - stretchy report converted into Pentaho reports
  - [MIFOSX-986] - transferring of clients in same group but different loan officer
  - [MIFOSX-1013] - Add loanId and clientId in makercheckers api return